Magento vs Shopify: Which Is the Better eCommerce Solution?

 You also have to consider various features your store needs, and the way you want your website to be built.
 This will ensure that your site functions the way you intend it to.

-In this article, I’m going to offer a comprehensive comparison of Magento vs Shopify, two eCommerce giants.
-In it, I’ll discuss the user experience, design, and pricing - all to help you get a complete look at the platforms.
+In this article, we offer a comprehensive comparison of Magento vs Shopify, two eCommerce giants.
+We discuss the user experience, design, and pricing - all to help you get a complete look at the platforms.

 Magento is a self-hosted, open-source eCommerce platform that allows store owners to build a fully customized online shop.
 Aside from giving you full control over the look of your store, Magento offers a full shopping cart system so that you can keep track of your orders and inventory.